DevOps-With-Brian/devops-with-brian.github.io/_posts/2022-11-20-auto-versioning-with-commitizen.md

 We can then just do a `git push origin XXX` where XXX is your branch and push our updates, since it did the version bump for us it will generate the commit and add files.

+We also need to do `git push --tags` to push our tags we created.

 ![CZ Bump](/assets/images/cz_bump_push.gif)

 # Updating Versions In Other Files